-Use Risk Management to Make Solid Commitments: James Shore adapts standard Risk Management techniques to Agile: “That’s why the Risk Management practice in The Art of Agile Development is one of my favorites.
+Use Risk Management to Make Solid Commitments: James Shore adapts standard Risk Management techniques to Agile: “That’s why the Risk Management practice in The Art of Agile Development is one of my favourites.
 It’s all about being able to make and meet commitments, and we have three great tools in there: risk multipliers, risk-adjusted burn-up charts, and project-specific risks.
 Today, I’ll show you how to use the first two to make solid commitments to your executives.”

 Improving On Traditional Release Burndown Charts – another take on the same subject from Mike Cohn.

-Context matters for team trust – In a short item Esther Derby explains why ropes courses won’t do much for building trust on your team.
+Context matters for team trust – In a short item, Esther Derby explains why ropes courses won’t do much for building trust on your team.